syncfusion-content/xamarin-docs/Xamarin/SfKanban/Getting Started.md

 {% highlight C# %}

 Following properties are used to customize its appearance.
-* Color Ð used to change the default color of the error bar
+* Color : used to change the default color of the error bar
-* MaxValidationColor Ð used to change the maximum validation color of the error bar
+* MaxValidationColor : used to change the maximum validation color of the error bar
-* MinValidationColor Ð used to change the minimum validation color of the error bar
+* MinValidationColor : used to change the minimum validation color of the error bar
-* Height Ð used to change the height of the error bar
+* Height : used to change the height of the error bar

 {% highlight C# %}
 todoColumn.ErrorbarSettings.Color = Color.Green;